aws/aws-parallelcluster/docs/getting_started.rst

             sa-east-1
         AWS Region ID []:

-Choose a descriptive name for your VPC.
-Typically, this will be something like :code:`production`, :code:`test`, or :code:`dev`.
+Choose a descriptive name for the VPC.
+Typically, this will be :code:`production`, :code:`test`, or :code:`dev`.

 ::